-Our Archives contains unique and original documents, photographs, maps, taped interviews, and ephemera, which are stored in a climate-controlled environment.
+Our Archives contains unique and original documents, photographs, maps, oral history recordings, and ephemera, which are stored in a climate-controlled environment.
 The contents have been indexed in a searchable database.

 The new Online Archives contains our entire descriptive database along with digitized content.
 Browse nearly 4,000 digitized images, listen to oral history interviews, or search our entire archival database on this site.
 New descriptions and digitized material will be added as they become available.